Diversity is good for business

 Waterloo researcher links culturally inclusive teams to an increase in revenue and productivity

-At a time when migration is at a record high, Bessma Momani, a professor at the University of Waterloo and the Balsillie School of International Affairs, examines the impact of immigration on the bottom lines of Canadian businesses.
+At a time when migration is at a record high, Bessma Momani, a professor at the University of Waterloo and interim Associate Vice-President of Interdisciplinary Research, examines the impact of immigration on the bottom lines of Canadian businesses.

 Momani's research shows that Canada is well positioned to reap the benefits of immigration.
 It is something that she calls the diversity dividend and it has the power to make Canadian businesses more profitable.